MarioCHF/MarioCHF.github.io/_pages/about.md

 📚 I just finished a **Master's Degree in Logic, Computation and Artificial Intelligence** at University of Sevilla, with an average grade of 9.6 out of 10.

-💡 I'm interested in developing new AI models, mainly focusing on sustainable AI (such as explainable, privacy preserving or energy efficient AI), but open to other possible research lines.
+💡 I'm interested in **developing new AI models**, mainly focusing on sustainable AI (such as explainable, privacy preserving or energy efficient AI), but open to other possible research lines.

-🖊️ Currently looking forward to pursue a PhD.
+🖊️ Currently **looking forward to pursue a PhD**.

 Selected Experience